Mon - Sun: 24 hours.

 Starting The Needlestick Injury Claims Process

-The easiest way to start a needlestick injury claim today is to call our team on 0800 6524 881.
-As part of our initial consultation, you’ll be given free legal advice and your chances of being compensated will be explained.
+The easiest way to start a needlestick injury claim today is to call 0800 6524 881.
+As part of our initial consultation, you’ll be given free legal advice, and your chances of being compensated will be explained.

-If the claim is taken on by one of our solicitors, they’ll manage all communication on your behalf, fight your corner and make sure that any settlement offer is fair.
-Importantly, you won’t pay their legal fees unless you receive a compensation payment as they’ll represent you on a No Win No Fee basis.
+If a personal injury solicitor on our team takes your needlestick claim on, they’ll manage all communication on your behalf, fight your corner and make sure that any settlement offer is fair.
+Importantly, you won’t pay their legal fees if compensation isn’t won, as they’ll represent you on a No Win No Fee basis.

-To discuss the process of filing a needlestick injury claim right away, please feel free to connect to our live chat service.
+To discuss the process of filing a needlestick injury claim right away, you can call us for free or connect to an advisor via our live chat.